cumbof/MetaSBT/README.md

                   --cleanup
 ```

-Please note that the `--filter-size` value must be the same used while running the `index` module.

-Remember also that `meta-index` requires that all your input genomes have the same format and extension before running the pipeline.
-You can easily uniform your genome files extension by typing the following command in your terminal:
+Please note that `meta-index` requires that all your input genomes have the same format and extension before running the pipeline.
+You can easily uniform your genome files extension by typing the following commands in your terminal:
 ```bash
 INPUTS_DIR=~/mygenomes
 CURRENT_EXTENSION="fa"